jeking123/desertjewelsnuresery/index.markdown

   subtitle: In addition to our desert shrubs that we start from seeds, we offer many
     different species of local forest trees & shrubs.
   link: Ask Us About Our Inventory
+about:
+  image: "/uploads/demo-garden.jpg"
+  title: "Desert Jewels Nursery"
+  bio: "Desert Jewels Nursery specializes in plants for people who want to save water and still have a beautiful landscape.
+We grow hardy, locally adapted, and drought tolerant plants that can bring beauty while using minimal resources.
+  <br><br>
+  We grow plants for rock gardens, ground covers, and Xeriscape plants.
+Plants such as Penstemons, Desert Buckwheats, Sedums, and many native species that thrive on rocky soils.
+Some of these plants, including many Sedums, are also useful for green roof applications."

 ---
 A desert plant garden.